LP-Duality Theory and the Cores of Games: Introduction

 Continuing is this vein, we seek further insights into the core of the assignment game; this leads to our {\em second task}, of exploring complementarity.
 The following broad observation indicates why complementarity needs to play an important role: The worth of the assignment game is given by an optimal solution to the primal LP and its core imputations are given by optimal solutions to the dual LP.
 The fundamental fact connecting these two solutions is complementary slackness conditions.
 Yet, despite the passage of half a century since \cite{Shapley1971assignment}, the implications of this fact were not explored.
 Complementarity helps answer these three basic questions:

 \begin{enumerate} \item Do core imputations spread the profit more-or-less evenly or do they restrict profit to certain well-chosen agents?
-If the latter, what characterizes these ``chosen'' agents? \item An edge $(i, j)$ in the underlying graph is called a {\em team}.
+If the latter, what characterizes these ``chosen'' agents?
+An answer to this question will be critical for defining max-min fair and equitable core imputations as well, see Section \ref{sec.fair-matching}. \item An edge $(i, j)$ in the underlying graph is called a {\em team}.
 By definition, under any core imputation, the sum of profits of $i$ and $j$ is at least the weight of this edge.
 For which teams is the sum strictly larger than the weight of the edge? \item How do core imputations behave in the presence of degeneracy? \end{enumerate}

 Our answer to the first question is that the core rewards only {\em essential} agents, namely those who are matched by {\em every} maximum weight matching, see Theorem \ref{thm.vertices}.
+As stated in Section \ref{sec.enforcing}, the notion of essential agents enables us to define max-min fair core imputations.
 Our answer to the second question is quite counter-intuitive: we show that a team $(i, j)$ gets overpaid by some core imputation if and only if it is so incompetent that it doesn't participate in any maximum weight matching!
 If so, we show that at least one of $i$ and $j$ must be essential.
 Thus $i$ and $j$ do play well with other players but not with each other.
 This is the reason the sum of profits of $i$ and $j$ exceeds the weight of edge $(i, j)$.

 An assignment game is said to be {\em degenerate} if the optimal assignment is not unique.
 Although Shapley and Shubik had mentioned this phenomenon, they brushed it away, claiming that ``in the most common case'' the optimal assignment will be unique, and if not, their suggestion was to perturb the edge weights to make the optimal assignment unique.
 However, this is far from satisfactory, since perturbing the weights destroys crucial information contained in the original instance and the outcome becomes a function of the vagaries of the randomness imposed on the instance.
 Our answer to the third question is that degeneracy treats teams and agents in totally different ways, see Section \ref{sec.degeneracy}.
 Section \ref{sec.related} discusses past approaches to degeneracy.